th-we/deskflow-wiki/Code-Style.md

 1. Getters should be grouped together
 1. Setters should be grouped together
 1. Getters and setters should not be paired

+# Exceptions

+1. Do use exceptions for exceptional situations (things that should not happen)
+1. Do not use exceptions for validation (e.g. if a user input value is unexpected)